+Leslie's dunk is the exclamation point on her exceptional basketball career.
 Along with Sue Bird of the Seattle Storm, Sheryl Swoopes of the Comets, Storm, and Tulsa Shock, and Diana Taurasi of the Phoenix Mercury, Leslie was named one of the top 20 players in WNBA history in 2016.

 The Hall of Fame basketball player isn't just one of the best hoopers ever, she's one of the greatest female athletes of all time.
 She's a scorer, rebounder, winner, and most emphatically, a dunker.

 This article was originally published on September 4, 2020, and has been updated with even more female dunkers.

 MORE: Paige Bueckers is Transcending Her Sport & Making Buckets with NIL Deals